gwiesenekker/GWP/README.md

 The profiler needs to collect some information (the time spent, the number of calls, which blocks call which blocks etc) so BEGIN_BLOCK creates static variables in a code block to avoid name-clashes with your current code.
 Because these variables reside in a code block these are not available outside of this block but END_BLOCK and DUMP_PROFILE need some way to access them.
 BEGIN_BLOCK therefore links these static variables to global arrays and pointers so that END_BLOCK and DUMP_PROFILE can update and use that information.

-GWP uses the following method to clearly separate the time spent in your code and the time needed to collect the profiling information (the profile overhead): when BEGIN_BLOCK/END_BLOCK are entered the time is recorded (you could say that the stopwatch for your code is stopped and the stopwatch for the profiler is started) and when it exited the time is recorded again (the stopwatch for the profiler is stopped and for your code is started again).
+GWP uses the following method to clearly separate the time spent in your code and the time needed to collect the profiling information (the profile overhead): when BEGIN_BLOCK/END_BLOCK are entered the time is recorded (you could say that the stopwatch for your code is stopped and the stopwatch for the profiler is started) and when it exited the time is recorded again (the stopwatch for the profiler is stopped and is started again for your code).

 Profiling recursive procedures and functions is not easy.
 GWP solves this problem by profiling each invocation separately.
 DUMP_PROFILE shows both the time spent in each invocation and summed over invocations.